As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 - Roll your sticks in craft glue and glitter.
 This is a great way to make natural decorations for the Christmas holidays.
 Again, you should decorate your sticks and let the glue dry before you start to assemble your star.

 - Wrap your finished star with small lights.
-Lighted stars would make beautiful decorations for your garden, patio, or for a rustic wedding.
+Lighted stars would make beautiful decorations for your garden, patio, or rustic wedding.

 © 2018 Donna Herron